Dog Training Secrets to Put an End

 I do not claim to be a

-dog trainer myself but I have spent the past four years researching dog behavior issues and training, and
+dog trainer myself but I have spent the past seven years researching dog behavior issues and training,

-finding the absolute best training resources available.
-I believe that the products featured on this site are the
+and finding the absolute best training resources available.
+I believe that the products featured on this site are

 Whether you have a brand new puppy or an older dog, it's important that you take the time to train

 - Positive reinforcement is a must.
 Even though

 there are many theories on the way to train your dog, the majority of dog training experts acknowledge that

 reinforcement involves rewarding your dog with verbal praise “good

 dog”, physical praise like a pat on the head and food rewards.
 It does not involve screaming at your dog,